Trust and process

 IP and ownership

-Ownership should be explained carefully and conservatively.
+Ownership questions should be handled explicitly and conservatively.

-• the boundary is discussed clearly
+• ownership should be discussed clearly

 Handoff and ownership after launch